-Because the Challenge is voluntary, it sidesteps the significant legal burdens EPA must meet in order to compel testing of chemicals.
-By the same token, however, EPA also has limited recourse to ensure full participation by manufacturers or the timely submission and high quality of hazard data sets for HPV chemicals.
-Our new report assessed both the chemical industry’s and EPA’s performance under the HPV Challenge, on each of six “metrics.”
+Because the Challenge was voluntary, it sidestepped the significant legal burdens EPA must meet in order to compel testing of chemicals.
+By the same token, however, EPA also had limited recourse to ensure full participation by manufacturers or the timely submission and high quality of hazard data sets for HPV chemicals.
+Our report assessed both the chemical industry’s and EPA’s performance under the HPV Challenge, on each of six “metrics.”
 These measure the extent to which:

 - manufacturers sponsored their HPV chemicals;

 - program commitments (initial and final submissions) were met;

 - EPA has compelled information development for unsponsored HPV chemicals;

 - information submitted by sponsors was complete and of high quality; and

 - submitted information was made readily publicly accessible and usable.